King Fahd Sports City Stadium

-King Fahd Sports City Stadium (Arabic: ملعب مدينة الملك فهد الرياضية) is a multi-purpose stadium and the main stadium of the sports city in Riyadh, Saudi Arabia.
-The stadium is currently closed for reconstruction, which will expand its capacity to approximately 70,200 seats by 2026.
+The King Fahd Sports City Stadium (ملعب مدينة الملك فهد الرياضية) is a multi-purpose stadium and the main stadium of the sports city in Riyadh, Saudi Arabia.
+The stadium is currently closed for reconstruction, which will expand its capacity to approximately 70,200 seats by late 2026.

 Overview

-King Fahd Sports City Stadium prior to renovation.

 The stadium was built in 1982 and opened in 1987, with Majed Abdullah scoring the first goal there.
 It hosted matches of the 1989 FIFA World Youth Championship, including the final.

 In September 2017, as part of Saudi Vision 2030, there was a celebration of the 87th anniversary of the foundation of Saudi Arabia with concerts and performances.
 For the first time, women were allowed into the stadium.

-The stadium has been included in the FIFA series of video games since the 2013 edition, when the Saudi Pro League began featuring in the game, while a modified version with two tiers all around was featured in the Pro Evolution Soccer series during the PlayStation 2 era under the name "Nakhon Ratchasima", due to its resemblance (or lack thereof) to the 80th Birthday Stadium that hosted the 2007 SEA Games in Thailand.
+The stadium has been included in the FIFA series of video games since the 2013 edition, when the Saudi Pro League began featuring in the game, while a modified version with two tiers all around was featured in the Pro Evolution Soccer series during the PlayStation 2 era under the name "Nakhon Ratchasima", due to its resemblance (or lack thereof) to the 80th Birthday Stadium that hosted the 2007 SEA Games in the homonymous city in Thailand.

 The cost of construction was about 1.912 billion Saudi riyals or $510 million.
 The stadium's roof covers an area of 47,000 square feet and held up by 24 columns arranged in a 247-metre diameter circle, creating an umbrella effect that shades spectators from the hot desert sun.
 A special pavilion for members of the royal family is also included.